 JULY IS CORD BLOOD AWARENESS MONTH:

-10 Awesome Cord Blood Discoveries in 2017
+10 Awesome Cord Blood Discoveries

 Let’s take a look at 10 of the greatest cord blood discoveries and why they’re so important.

 Growing and purifying lung progenitor cells are now possible and this means that ‘bronchosperes’ can now be created – clusters of lung cells.
 This will enable scientists to recreate the environment of diseases such as cystic fibrosis and test different drugs within a safe environment.

 In a new study by the US University School of Medicine, scientists have been able to grow parts of the inner ear from stem cells.
 This will enable researchers to test varying treatments for those with hearing impairments.

 Another ground-breaking cord blood discovery is the ability to treat cataracts in children with the use of stem cells.
 This research involves the regeneration of the removed lens that had been affected by the cataracts and is a less invasive form of treatment.

 In a new treatment for cystic fibrosis (CF), a discovery of how to focus stem cells to create lung cells could contribute to the regenerating of damaged parts of the lung.
 This would be an effective treatment for CF as it would repair the damage caused by the disease.